-This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their application scenarios.
+This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their use scenarios.

 ECS instance families supported by EMR

 - General purpose

 This instance family uses cloud disks for storage.
-The ratio of vCPUs to memory is 1:4, for example, 8 vCPUs and 32 GiB memory.
+The ratio of vCPUs to memory is 1:4, for example, 8 vCPUs and 32 GiB of memory.

 - Compute optimized

 This instance family uses cloud disks for storage and provides more computing resources.
-The ratio of vCPUs to memory is 1:2, for example, 8 vCPUs and 16 GiB memory.
+The ratio of vCPUs to memory is 1:2, for example, 8 vCPUs and 16 GiB of memory.

 - Memory optimized

 This instance family uses cloud disks for storage and provides more memory resources.
-The ratio of vCPUs to memory is 1:8, for example, 8 vCPUs and 64 GiB memory.
+The ratio of vCPUs to memory is 1:8, for example, 8 vCPUs and 64 GiB of memory.

 - Big data

 This instance family uses local SATA disks for storage, which is highly cost-effective.
-If you want to store large volumes of data (terabytes), we recommend that you use this instance family.Note This instance family only applies to core nodes.
-Core nodes can be created only in Hadoop, Flink, and Druid clusters.
+If you want to store large volumes of data (terabytes), we recommend that you use this instance family.Note Core nodes can be created only in Hadoop, Data Science, Dataflow, and Druid clusters.

 - Local SSD type

 This instance family uses local SSDs for storage, which provides high local IOPS and throughput.

 - Shared type (entry level)

 Instances in this instance family share CPUs, so they are not stable in scenarios that require large volumes of computing.
-This instance family is suitable for entry-level users, not enterprise customers.
+This instance family is suitable for entry-level users, but not enterprise customers.